Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 The power of Splam lies in its ability to filter splice alignments without relying on complex statistical rules.
 Instead, it utilizes our trained deep learning model to evaluate the DNA sequences surrounding the donor and acceptor sites.
 Splam learns the splice junction patterns.
 It identifies and removes splice alignments that exhibit low confidence splice junctions.

-Splam offers solutions to several problems, addressing the following:
+Splam offers solutions to several problems by:

 1. Distinguishing high-quality spliced alignments from those with low confidence.
 2. Providing a systematic approach to assess all splice alignments within an alignment file.
 Additionally, it eliminates erroneous splice alignments, thereby enhancing downstream transcriptome assembly.